ronnydiggs/SCCM/README.md

 - HYD-CLIENT1
 </p>
 <p>
-5. From HYD-CM1, open Microsoft Configuration Manager.
+5. From HYD-CM1, locate the Client folder in the Microsoft Configuration Manager folder in the C drive and copy it into HYD-DC1.
 </p>
+<p>6.
+Copy the client folder into the C drive and install the ccmsetup.exe to get access to Software Center.</p>
 <br />

 <p>